poseidon/typhoon/docs/topics/maintenance.md

 However, changing `os_stream`/`os_channel` or new compute images becoming available will NOT change the launch template or update instances.
 This allows Fedora CoreOS or Flatcar Linux to auto-update themselves via reboots and avoids unexpected terraform diffs for new AMIs.

 !!! note
-    Before Typhoon v1.33.1, worker nodes only used new launch templates when replaced manually (or due to failure).
+    Before Typhoon v1.24.4, worker nodes only used new instance templates when replaced manually (or due to failure).
 If you must change node configuration manually, it's still possible.
 Create a new [worker pool](../advanced/worker-pools.md), then scale down the old worker pool as desired.

 ## Upgrade poseidon/ct